Opioid Addiction and

 Guidance from a professional opioid addiction rehab in Ohio.
 Understanding when to get help for opioid addiction requires understanding the signs and symptoms of opioid addiction, also called an opioid use disorder.
 When someone has an opioid use disorder, they cannot stop or reduce using opioids despite knowing their use leads to negative and harmful consequences.
 If a friend, or loved one, is struggling with an opioid use disorder, they may show various physical, psychological, and behavioral signs and symptoms.
 A few common examples include:

 Regular opioid use will lead to tolerance and dependence.
-When someone is dependent on a substance and stop using, painful and unpleasant symptoms can develop.
+Painful and unpleasant symptoms can develop when someone is dependent on a substance and stops using.
 In the case of opioid addiction, these symptoms, also called withdrawal symptoms, can sometimes be dangerous and even fatal.

 The more severe withdrawal symptoms which can occur in certain withdrawal cases point to the need for medically supported detox to ensure safe and successful detox from opioids.
 Many who struggle with opioid addiction and choose to withdraw “cold turkey” often fail and relapse as withdrawal symptoms become too overwhelming to manage.
 In a medically supervised detox setting, trained medical staff is available to guide you through the detox process and ensure your safety while assisting with symptom management.
 As you focus on getting well, your treatment team will continually monitor your vitals (including heart rate, respiration, and temperature) to ensure your safety should a medical emergency arise.
 Detox is often a complex process, but it is the first essential step on the journey to sobriety.